Zeioth/colorschemes.nvim/README.md

 ## Credits
 I've created this just for fun.
-All colorschemes included in this repository belong to their original creators.
+All colorschemes included in this repository belong to their original authors.
 Please star their plugins if you like them.